Vladislav Doronin: Other ventures

-Doronin's connection to the FIS president

-An report by The Aspen Times revealed that Johan Eliasch, president of International Ski and Snowboard Federation (FIS) was an investor in Aman Resorts since 2014, loaning the company 25 million dollars and investing another 25 million.
-In 2014-18 Eliasch served as chair of Aman’s board of directors and held a 14% stake in the company.
-A 2014 article by Fortune magazine cited Amar Amanat, who claimed that Doronin and Eliasch, being friends, orchestrated a corporate coup against him.
-FIS chose Aspen for the Men’s World Cup skiing races in May 2022, 2 months after Doronin’s acquisition of a prime land lot in Aspen and 8 months after the election of Eliasch as president of FIS.

 Art collection

 Doronin collects not only artworks by avant-garde artists (Kazimir Malevich and El Lissitzky), but also by contemporary artists such as Jean-Michel Basquiat, Anish Kapoor, Ed Ruscha, Richard Prince, Urs Fisher, Frank Stella, Julian Schnabel.
-In 2009 he started the Capital Group Art Foundation, a foundation to support artists.
+In 2009, he started the Capital Group Art Foundation, a foundation to support artists.

 Doronin has close ties among the art community: artists, gallerists and dealers.
 He has become friends with some of them.
-Doronin’s friends includes Tony Shafrazi, a New York gallery owner and dealer, who taught him about contemporary art and the late actor and photographer Dennis Hopper.
+Doronin's friends includes Tony Shafrazi, a New York gallery owner and dealer, who taught him about contemporary art and the late actor and photographer Dennis Hopper.

 Personal life

+Doronin was married to Ekaterina Moulari for over 20 years, though they have been separated for at least a decade as of 2012.
+According to British Vogue, Moulari was quoted as saying that the couple were still married as of 2011.
 Doronin was in a relationship with English supermodel Naomi Campbell from 2008 until 2013.
 He has been in a relationship with Kristina Romanova since 2015.

-Doronin has a home in Miami, Florida, and owns an apartment in One Hyde Park.

 Born in the Soviet Union, he renounced his Soviet citizenship in 1986.
 He has since become a Swedish citizen.
-He is also a resident of Switzerland.
+He is a resident of Switzerland, has a home in Miami, Florida, US, and owns an apartment in One Hyde Park, London, UK.
+In October 2021 the High Court of Justice of the Balearic Islands dismissed the appeal from Doronin against the 2019 ruling, which ordered him to demolish the works carried out illegally in 2014 at his mansion in a forested area on protected rustic land in Ibiza.
+The illegal construction was located in Platges de Comte by the Nature Protection Service of Spain's Civil Guard in 2014 but the case dragged on for several years.
+The High Court's ruling ordered Doronin to pay a fine of 1 million euros to Sant Josep City Council and triggered another legal case evaluating the seriousness of the urban infraction committed by Doronin.
+It was decided that illegal works are to be demolished by Doronin and, if he fails to do so, by the Sant Josep Town Hall.